alpyen/fpga-mediaplayer/README.md

 ## Project

 ## HDL

+- Control Unit
+  - Implement switching from DONE to INIT so the playback can be restarted
+  - Add reset to debouncer
 - Implement the Audio Driver
-  - check why playback does not start again after track is done
-  - constrain fabric clocks lrck, mclk?
-  - Add reset to debouncer
   - Use Generic for Memory Address width
   - Add Base Address to the TLE so the data is not assumed to be at address zero
   - Remove the SPI clk driving from the spi_memory_driver